SeredaYehor/Terraform_aws/README.md

 # Nextcloud aws terraform project

-This project was created with the aim to easily deploy nextcloud server under secure network using https and openvpn.
+This project was created with the purpose to easily deploy nextcloud server with mysql database under secure network using https and openvpn.

 ## Deploying guide